Gabriel-RABHI/ActionBridge/Notes/README-2.md

 ## Overview

-The most reliable way to build software using AI coding agents is to request work in small, incremental steps executed within a highly scoped context.
+The most reliable way to build software using AI coding agents is to request work in small, incremental steps executed within a highly scoped context, covered by extensive unit-tests.
 Prompts must be highly descriptive and precise, yet completely devoid of irrelevant noise.

+Any large codebase is typically divided into multiple projects, each featuring a deep directory hierarchy housing the source code.
+An agent working in the _data access layer_ does not need the same rules or documentation as an agent working on the _user interface_.
+However, all agents working on _unit testing_ might share a common baseline of rules while specific guidelines depending on what is being tested must be defined.
+Even the toolsets, Model Context Protocols (MCPs), and Skills will vary by work-item.

-ActionBridge introduces a structured, file-system-based workflow built on the principle of **Hierarchical Context Cascading**.
+The core concept of `ActionBridge` is to store agent definitions, toolling, contextual information like rules, guidelines and requirements in specific folders within this hierarchy, directly alongside the source code they pertain to.
+It introduces a structured, file-system-based workflow built on the principle of **Hierarchical Aggregated Context Preprocessor**.
 This principle aggressively optimizes AI agent execution by maximizing the signal-to-noise ratio, delivering superior results within complex codebases.

+## Quick Start
-### The Basics
+### 1. Plug-In

-Any large codebase is typically divided into multiple projects, each featuring a deep directory hierarchy housing the source code.
-The core concept of ActionBridge is to store agent definitions, contexts, and rules in specific folders within this hierarchy, directly alongside the source code they pertain to.

-An agent working in the data access layer does not need the same rules or documentation as an agent working on the user interface.
-However, all agents working on unit testing might share a common baseline of rules while inheriting specific guidelines depending on their local directory.
-Even the toolsets, Model Context Protocols (MCPs), and Skills will vary by location.

-It is well established that the more precise, localized, and contextually dense an AI's prompt is, the better the generated code will be.
-When using ActionBridge, any task is defined from specific starting points within the source code tree.
-These starting points dynamically build the optimal context, guidelines, and documentation strictly for that specific branch.
+You have to install the `BridgeMarker` plug-in :
+- VS-Code : ...
+- Visual Studio : ...
+### 2. Start Dashboard
+Download the `ActionBridge.Manager` application, an start it.
+Connect to the right local port with a Browser, or use the `ActionBridge.Dashboard` application.
+### 3. Reference a root project directory
+Click `"Add Project..."` and enter the local, absolute path to the root directory of your source code.
+### 4. Choose Workflow
+If `ActionBridge` have never been used on this project, you have to choose a predefined Workflow Configuration.
+### 5. First Marker
+Open a source file in the project, select few code text, and call the Marker plug-ins by choosing "Create Marker" in local contextual "right click" menu.
+Come back in the Dashboard.
+You can see the Marker.
+You can create multiple markers.
+### 6. Start a Task
+Check a Marker.
+You can create a `Requirement`, a `Ticket` or a `Task`.
+# Principles
 ### Spec-Driven Development

 ActionBridge is designed to build a complete, high-quality, localized specification system through an iterative, emergent process.
 Developers can utilize it in two primary ways: